qooxdoo/documentation/desktop/gui/README.md

-# Overview
+# Building a GUI for your application

 ## Widgets

-Widgets are the basic building blocks of graphical user interfaces (GUIs) in Qooxdoo.
+Widgets are the basic building blocks of graphical user interfaces in Qooxdoo.
 Each GUI component, such as a button, label or window, is a widget and can be placed within an existing user interface.
 Each particular type of widget is provided by a corresponding subclass of